The biggest buzzword in the home heating industry at the moment is ‘control’.

-“There are many homes in the UK without even basic heating controls,” explains Nigel Griffiths, Build It’s sustainability expert.
+“There are many homes in the UK without even basic heating controls,” explains Nigel Griffiths, Build It’s sustainability and heating expert.
 “Putting in a standard programmable timer gets you 75% of the way there in terms of the potential savings.
 The other 25% is about getting clever with zoning, temperature control in rooms and suchlike.”
-And that’s where the latest whizz-bang thermostats come in.

 Fundamentally, this tech allows you to control your home’s central heating system from your tablet or smartphone, wherever you are in the world.
 While that may sound a little gimmicky, there’s a practical point to it.